japleitez/peecko-api-doc/README.md

 **Note:** requesting to delete a non-existing playlist does not raise an error and the service returns the existing playlists.

 [ ] **Response**
-For example, the request /api/videos/playlists/2 will remove the playlist number 2 and the updated list looks like this:
+For example, the request /api/videos/playlists/2 will  the playlist number 2 and the updated list looks like this:
 - Response
 ```json